Surrey Pickleball Club

 How can I see what my current rating is?

-In 1-2 days or less.
-Our club administrators must make the change in our club website.
+Immediately upon request, as soon as our club administrators must make the change in our club website.
 Once that is done, you can register for sessions at your new Club Skill Level.

-The "Rated" Events run a little differently:
+The "League" Events run a little differently:

 If you're interested in your approximate skill level rating, you can use the following high-level descriptions to self-assess: